ngageoint/hootenanny/test-files/cases/differential/building-3323-relation-roles-1/README.txt

 are present.

 These errors were found with JOSM validation.
-A Differential Conflation job was used to discover the test but it most likely could be caused by any type of conflation.
+A Differential Conflation job was used to discover the test but it most likely could be caused by any of the conflation workflows.

 The first input map is empty and the second contains a single multipolygon relation for a building.
 The output should contain a single multipolygon relation made up of inner and outer roles only.
-None of the feature members should be repeated with different roles.
+None of the feature members should be repeated with different roles and the outline role should not be present.

-TODO: still working on this